Coulombic antiferromagnet in spin-1/2 pyrochlores with dipole-octupole doublets

+where ${\mu,\nu=\pm}$ refer to the spinon branches.
+Due to the freedom of the spinon momentum ${\boldsymbol k}_1$, the above excitation corresponds to a continuum in both energy and momentum domains.
+In Fig.~\ref{fig2}, we plot the momentum-resolved energy range of the two-spinon continuum.

-Apart from the gapped spinon continuum and the gapless gauge photon in the dynamics, there also exists the electric monopole continuum in the $\tilde{S}^x$-$\tilde{S}^x$ correlation~\cite{PhysRevB.96.195127,PhysRevB.94.205107}.
-Moreover, because ${\langle \tilde{S}^x \rangle \neq 0}$ in the AF$^{\ast}$ state, the background dual U(1) gauge flux is deviated from the $\pi$ flux, and the electric monopole will have a Hofstadter band structure that can be manifested in the monopole continuum~\cite{PhysRevResearch.2.013066}.
-As the physical observable is the $\tilde{S}^z$-$\tilde{S}^z$ correlation that contains both $\tilde{S}^z$-$\tilde{S}^z$ and $\tilde{S}^x$-$\tilde{S}^x$ correlations~\cite{PhysRevB.95.041106}, the spectral weights of the continuum for both the spinons and the electric monopoles as well as the gauge photon can be weak.
-What is more, the spectral weight of the gauge photon scales linearly with the energy and is suppressed at lower energies~\cite{PhysRevLett.108.037202,PhysRevB.86.075154}.
-Nevertheless, these emergent parton-gauge dynamics are fundamentally different from the simple magnons for a conventionally ordered magnet.
-As a comparison, we further plot the magnon dispersion for the fragmented AFM in the Supplementary material.
+Apart from the gapped spinon continuum and the gapless gauge photon in the dynamics, there also exists the electric monopole continuum in the $\tilde{S}^x$-$\tilde{S}^x$ correlation for the pyrochlore AF$^{\ast}$ state.
+For the pyrochlore U(1) spin liquid, the electric monopole experiences a background dual U(1) gauge flux that is a $\pi$ flux in the unit cell, and the spectrum has an enlarged spectral period in the reciprocal space.
+In the pyrochlore AF$^{\ast}$ state, because ${\langle \tilde{S}^x \rangle \neq 0}$, the background dual U(1) gauge flux is deviated from the $\pi$ flux, and the electric monopole will have a Hofstadter band structure that can be manifested in the monopole continuum~\cite{PhysRevResearch.2.013066}.
+As the ${S}^z$-${S}^z$ correlation contains both $\tilde{S}^z$-$\tilde{S}^z$ and $\tilde{S}^x$-$\tilde{S}^x$ correlations~\cite{PhysRevB.95.041106}, the monopole continuum can be revealed.
+In contrast to the gapped monopoles and the gapless gauge photon that have a close and low energy scale, the spinons appear in a much higher energy and may be more accessible in the scattering measurements~\cite{PhysRevB.96.085136}.
+In general, the emergent parton-gauge dynamics for the pyrochlore AF$^{\ast}$ state is fundamentally different from the simple magnons for a conventionally ordered magnet.
+As a comparison, we further plot the magnon dispersion for the fragmented AFM in the Supplementary material~\cite{SM}.
 Among the four magnon branches, two are flat bands, and the other two are dispersive.